MH370: Decision to end search for missing plane is incomprehensible

 - Decision to do so ignores recent report suggesting new leads

-Richard Quest is CNN's Aviation Correspondent and author of "The Vanishing of Flight MH370," a new book that examines the flight's disappearance, two years on.
+Richard Quest is CNN's aviation correspondent and author of "The Vanishing of Flight MH370," a new book that examines the flight's disappearance, two years on.
 The opinions in this commentary are his.

-(CNN)It is nearly three years since Malaysia Airlines flight 370 disappeared.
+(CNN)It is nearly three years since Malaysia Airlines Flight 370 disappeared.

-For most of this time the searchers have been exploring a deep, 120,000 square kilometer stretch of water in the southern Indian Ocean.
+For most of this time the searchers have been exploring a deep, 120,000-square-kilometer stretch of water in the southern Indian Ocean.

 The choice of location was based on satellite data (the so-called Inmarsat handshakes) as the area most likely to contain the missing aircraft.